 Step #1 Choose the right platform

-To implement a successful social media marketing strategy for your clinic, you should understand what social media channel will work best for your facility.
+Social media marketing for medical practice requires strategic thinking.
+First of all, you should understand what social media channel will work best for your facility.
 We recommend paying attention to two critical aspects: what network your target audience is likely to use and what platforms competing clinics use to promote their healthcare services.

 Look at each social network’s peculiarities (gender ratio and largest age demographic) to see what social network best fits your goals.